seanmorris/import-mapper/README.md

 ```

 ### Exporting a Default Object

-Astute readers will notice. that the above notation does not allow for the export of a default object.
+Astute readers will notice that the above notation does not allow for the export of a default object.
 This is because the keys of the top level object will always be used as the named exports for the injected module.

 ```javascript
 const importMapper = new ImportMapper({